bazed85-arch/sql_learning/02-ddl-and-types/notes.md

 ## Design decisions taken

-**Surrogate keys stay `bigint GENERATED ALWAYS AS IDENTITY` across the whole schema.**
-`uuid` was considered and rejected.
-Criterion: can a row receive its id *before* reaching the database?
-No — the server issues every id at insert time.
-Offline creation of records is assumed not to be supported.
+### Surrogate keys: `bigint identity`, not `uuid`

+Decided early and applied to all eleven tables.
+Changing it later means rewriting the entire surrogate layer at once, so it is recorded in full.

+**Where the doubt comes from.** Glide, Firebase and Airtable hand out keys like `rec8fJk2Lm`.
+Not because that is better, but because of their architecture: the identifier is generated **on the client**, before the record reaches a server.
+Many clients, no coordination between them, a counter impossible — what remains is randomness long enough that collisions do not happen.

+With identity in PostgreSQL the server issues the number at insert time.
+One source, so no collisions by construction.

+**The criterion.** One question: *can a row receive its id before it reaches the database?*

+No → `bigint identity`.
+Yes → `uuid`.

+The second case is not hypothetical in construction supply: a foreman on site with no signal enters a goods receipt, and the data leaves when the connection returns.
+If the app creates the record locally and assigns the key there, `uuid` is required.

-*This assumption belongs in `schema-design.md` → Assumptions, because if offline work is ever required the entire surrogate key layer changes at once.*
+**Assumption taken:** offline creation of records is not supported; every identifier is issued by the server.
+Recorded in `schema-design.md` → Assumptions, because if that ever changes the whole surrogate layer changes with it.

+**What `uuid` costs.**

+*Size.* 16 bytes against 8. `delivery_items` carries four foreign keys per row, so the multiplier is real and indexes grow with it.

+*Index locality.* `gen_random_uuid()` produces UUIDv4, fully random: every insert lands in a random position in the B-tree, pages split, writes get more expensive.
+UUIDv7 fixes this — the first 48 bits are a timestamp, so values accumulate at the right edge of the index like a counter.
+But `uuidv7()` arrived in PostgreSQL 18 and this project runs 17; on 17 it means generating v7 in application code or installing an extension.

+*Readability.* On a building site numbers are spoken aloud.
+"Delivery note 4821" works; `018570bb-4a7d-7c7e…` does not.

+**Why readability turned out not to be the argument.** A surrogate id never needs to be shown to anyone.
+The schema already carries natural keys for that: `units.code`, `sites.code`, `materials.article_no`, `estimates.number`, `deliveries.delivery_note_number`.
+Separating surrogate from natural keys was done in Topic 1, and it removes this consideration entirely.

+**On security, honestly.** Sequential ids are visible through the API — PostgREST serves `/materials?id=eq.5`, and ascending numbers reveal business volume.
+The concern is real.

+But protection against reading someone else's rows is RLS, not an unguessable key.
+If a row is reachable by someone who should not reach it, a `uuid` only lengthens the search.
+Secrecy of an identifier is a weak model and cannot be relied on.

-Note that `auth.users.id` is `uuid` (Supabase-owned table).
-Any future FK to a user will be a `uuid` column sitting next to `bigint` ones.
+**Mixed types are normal.** `auth.users.id` is `uuid` — a Supabase-owned table we did not design.
+When `created_by` or `received_by_user_id` appears it will be a `uuid` column sitting next to `bigint` ones.
 That is correct: the type of a foreign key follows the type of the key it references, not house style.

-Full write-up of the trade-off: to be added at the end of the session.

 ---